drdn/slides/PITCHME.md

 @ulend

-Note: Look at institutes and companies currently doing design work (*even if they are at other Universities or in the public sector*)

 Conferences often publish their proceedings or make presentations/short-/long-papers available (*this is a great place to get the most current research and work in a given field*)